uaf-t3/t3x/README.md

 # T3X
 The cuddly waffle toolset for T3 Raspberry Pi image creation & maintenance.

+This tool augments the Alaska T3 program and the T3 Alliance Raspberry Pi (RPi) ecosystem by providing the `t3x` tool to assist in creating a standardized T3 Raspberry Pi platform.
+The project has a few goals:
+- Improve our ability to configure and harden the operating system and services used in T3 PIs.
+- Ensure the ability to update and synchronize the recommended tools and configurations for T3 projects and RPi systems.
+- Provide a platform for T3 RPi hackers to share and engage with neat tools and solutions to problems that evolve what we can do together.
+- An interface to engaging with fun and silly things along with the serious stuff.

+> [!note]
-This tool plays a crucial role in the Alaska T3 program and the T3 Alliance Raspberry Pi (RPi) ecosystem by focusing on cybersecurity.
-Given that T3 distributes Raspberry Pi devices to various sites, it's essential to ensure these devices are secure.
-This project aims to fortify the security of these devices, protecting them from potential cyber threats.
-It's not just about providing technology; it's about providing technology that's safe and secure to use.
-This commitment to cybersecurity underscores the responsibility we hold towards our community, making this project a vital piece in the T3 Alliance RPi ecosystem.
+> **Safe, Secure, Accessible & Fun:** The core mission of this project is to provide an interface that allows T3 learners to fortify the security and configuration of their devices, protecting them from potential cyber threats.
+It's not just about providing technology; it's about delivering safe and secure technology.
+Doing this should also be fun and adaptable to the evolving needs of the T3 community and their projects.

 ## Installation